-- In accordance with Idaho Code §45-610, employees shall be notified at the time of hire of their rate of pay and regularly scheduled payday. - Supervisors and/or the employee are required to notify Human Resources if the employee is off work due to a work-related injury or for any illness or injury that may qualify under the FMLA. - Each employee shall report honestly and accurately the number of hours worked, as well as the use of any paid leave time.
+- 410-01 In accordance with Idaho Code §45-610, employees shall be notified at the time of hire of their rate of pay and regularly scheduled payday. - 410-02 Supervisors and/or the employee are required to notify Human Resources if the employee is off work due to a work-related injury or for any illness or injury that may qualify under the FMLA. - 410-03 Each employee shall report honestly and accurately the number of hours worked, as well as the use of any paid leave time.
 Supervisors have the authority to make any necessary corrections to inaccuracies.
-Any corrections by the employee or the supervisor should be made on the timesheet by crossing out the inaccuracy and initialing any changes.
-White out should not be used to make changes and employees should not fill out their timesheet prior to working the hours claimed.
-Time sheets are due on the Monday at noon following the last Saturday on the time sheet.
-Timesheets must be signed in ink pen by the employee and the department head or elected official. - 410-04 Unless overtime hours apply, employees will generally only be compensated for hours actually worked and/or paid leave time applicable to their regularly scheduled work week.
+Any corrections by the employee or the supervisor should be noted in the comment section for that day on the timesheet in the employee portal.
+Employees should not fill out their timesheet prior to working the hours claimed.
+Time sheets are due on Monday at noon at the end of the pay period. - 410-04 Unless overtime hours apply, employees will generally only be compensated for hours actually worked and/or paid leave time applicable to their regularly scheduled work week.
 For instance, if a forty (40) hour per week employee schedules eight (8) hours of vacation and then works 36 hours that week, they will be paid for 36 hours work time and only four (4) hours of vacation will be deducted and paid.
-This same provision applies to sick leave, and compensatory time off.
+This same provision applies to sick leave, and compensatory time, or any paid leave time.
 If the employee's hours are over forty (40) due to the use of Personal Days, straight time comp will be added to their bank.
 Department heads are responsible for ensuring that flex-time and overtime hours are approved in advance and managed appropriately.